-All agreements for insurance coverage will be instituted by the Dean of Administration.
+All agreements for insurance coverage will be instituted by the Vice President for Administrative Services.
 If competition is available in the market, RFPs will be requested, evaluated and award made.

 D. Sole Source:

 When there is only one possible source from which to procure goods and/or services, thus indicating there is no possibility of competition, the following should be documented in an e-mail to the purchasing agent at the time of requisition.